IBM/docAMR/doc_amr_baseline/README.md

 Each file inside the folder <path_to_tokenized_sentence_amrs> should
 1. End with extension '.amr'
 2. Contain sentence amrs for all sentences in the document seperated by a newline
-3. Contain metadata information about the AMR parse such as alignments.
-See example below
+3. Contain metadata information about the AMR parse such as alignments and node id.

+See example folder for sample .amr file

 ## Run DocAMR Baseline test